 Kalamurina is a vast desert wilderness, covering a remarkable 679,000 hectares (nearly 1.7 million acres) at the intersection of three of Australia’s central deserts: the Munga-Thirri-Simpson Desert, the Tirari Desert and Sturt’s Stony Desert.
 The acquisition of Kalamurina linked Kati Thanda-Lake Eyre National Park and the Munga-Thirri-Simpson Desert Reserves, creating a contiguous protected area larger than Tasmania.

 Spanning over 140 kilometres from east to west, Kalamurina features vast, spectacular dunefields, a network of freshwater and saline lakes, riparian and floodplain habitats and small gibber plains.
-It provides refuge for a diversity of desert wildlife including the Crest-tailed Mulgara (Ampurta), the Dusky Hopping Mouse, the Eyrean Grasswren and the regionally endemic Lake Eyre Dragon.
+It provides refuge for a diversity of desert wildlife including the Crest-tailed Mulgara, the Dusky Hopping Mouse, the Eyrean Grasswren and the regionally endemic Lake Eyre Dragon.

 The climate on Kalamurina is harsh, with an annual average rainfall of less than 150mm and summer temperatures that regularly exceed 45 degrees Celsius.
 Large claypans are scattered across the landscape, ranging in size from a few hectares to several thousand hectares.
 These pans (or lakes as they are called) are briefly inundated after rare local rainfall.

 Much of Kalamurina is characterised by spectacular dunes that stretch from one horizon to the other.
 Some dunes run continuously for over 20 kilometres, are up to 18 metres high and can be 100 metres wide at the base.
-Dunes on Kalamurina are both red and white, whereas elsewhere in the Simpson-Strzelecki Deserts, the sand dunes are a deep red.
+Dunes on Kalamurina are pink or white, whereas elsewhere in the Simpson-Strzelecki Deserts, the sand dunes are a deep red.
 On the eastern side of the sanctuary, the elongated dunes are in a parallel series oriented to the north-northwest.
 On the western side, the dunes have branched out and reconnected to form an irregular pattern.

 Kalamurina contains a diversity of ecosystems – vast dunefields, a network of freshwater and saline lakes, desert woodlands, gibber plains, and riparian and floodplain habitats.
 In the dunefields, local rainfall supports thinly scattered Sandhill Canegrass communities which contain small shrubs like Saltbush and Velvet-leafed hibiscus.
 Some dune flanks also support areas of tall open shrubland consisting of widely separated wattles and Hakea.
 Where dunes are widely spaced, clay soils are exposed, and you will find chenopod shrubland composed of grasses, Saltbush and Bluebush, Acacia, and Eremophila.